just-offsec/just-offsec.github.io/index.md

 ---

-This page DOES NOT Promote or encourage any illegal activities, all contents provided by This Page is meant for EDUCATIONAL PURPOSE only.
+<span style="font-size: 10px;"> This page DOES NOT Promote or encourage any illegal activities, all contents provided by This Page is meant for EDUCATIONAL PURPOSE only.</span>